Co-op/Internship Considerations (Employers)

 An internship is generally defined as one full-time or part-time work experience over one summer OR one part-time work experience over one regular semester (fall/spring).
 An internship might be for academic credit or not for academic credit.
 An internship might be paid OR unpaid if it meets FLSA definitions.
 Students can earn pay from the employer AND academic credit from ASU if their academic program offers internship course credit.

 cooperative educational experience (co-op) is generally a longer full-time work experience, including a fall and/or spring semester in addition to summer.
 Due to the full-time nature of the work students generally do not attend classes during a co-op.
 A co-op might be for academic credit or not for academic credit.
+Most engineering programs do not allow students to take a full-time co-op as their only academic class during fall or spring semester.
 A co-op is almost always paid.
 Students can earn pay from the employer AND academic credit from ASU if their academic program offers co-op/internship credit.

 If you are looking to hire for a cooperative education position (6-9 months in length and full-time):